-- Turning the archaic movie "The Dueling Cavalier" into a musical ("The Singing Cavalier") also qualifies for this trope.
+- Turning the terrible movie "The Dueling Cavalier" into a musical ("The Dancing Cavalier") also qualifies for this trope.

 - Meet the Feebles.
 More and more of the muppet-like variety show's cast and crew end up missing, incapacitated, or dead on the night of their live TV debut, but the show lurches on even when performers accidentally die on stage.
 By the end the director is reduced to performing a musical number that he was expressly forbidden ever to do, ever, under an circumstances by the producer.

 - Rock Star: In the very beginning of the first song in his first concert with Steel Dragon, Chris Cole slips and falls down the stairs (they were tring to do a Grand Staircase Entrance).
 Despite a nasty head wound and possible concussion, Chris rallies and finishes the song and the concert.

 - Topsy-Turvy opens with Arthur Sullivan suffering from painful kidney disease, only to pull himself out of bed and stagger off to the theatre to conduct the orchestra for the premiere of Princess Ida.

 - Black and Tan: "Keep the show on!", cries the MC after Fredi has a heart attack while dancing onstage.
 He hustles the dancing girls onstage, but the curtain falls soon after anyway.